chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

 - One quote about this combination:

-> "This model mimics the reasoning process of human drivers: they can guess what a given vehicle is likely to do given the situation (the **model-based prediction**), but they closely **monitor its dynamics** to detect deviations from the expected behavior".
+> "This model mimics the reasoning process of human drivers: they can guess what a given vehicle is likely to do given the situation (the **model-based prediction**), but they closely **monitor its dynamics** to detect deviations from the expected behaviour".

 - One idea: use this combination for **risk assessment**.
   - As stated, _"if the_ **_intended_** _and_ **_expected_** _maneuver of a vehicle_ **_do not match_**_, the situation is classified as dangerous and an alert is triggered"_.